 The latest of these mandates was issued on 5 July 2006 to develop least restrictive technical conditions for frequency bands addressed in the context of WAPECS (Wireless Access Policy for Electronic Communications Services).
 In response to this mandate the ECC adopted CEPT Report 19 [2] which contains the least restrictive technical conditions (LRTC), e.g. a BEM, for the 2500-2690 MHz band amongst other bands.

 Initially two separate ECC Decisions addressed the band 2500-2690 MHz for UMTS/IMT-2000.
-ECC/DEC/(02)06 [7] designated the band for UMTS/IMT-2000 whilst ECC/DEC/(05)05 provided the channelling arrangements for UMTS/IMT-2000.
+ECC Decision (02)06 [7] designated the band for UMTS/IMT-2000 whilst ECC Decision (05)05 provided the channelling arrangements for UMTS/IMT-2000.

-During the revision process of ECC/DEC/(05)05 carried out in 2015 care was taken to make it technology neutral by designating it for MFCN instead of UMTS/IMT-2000.
-As a consequence, this Decision, revising ECC/DEC/(05)05, also covers the designation of the 2500-2690 MHz band for MFCN
+During the revision process of ECC Decision (05)05 carried out in 2015 care was taken to make it technology neutral by designating it for MFCN instead of UMTS/IMT-2000.
+As a consequence, this Decision, revising ECC Decision (05)05, also covers the designation of the 2500-2690 MHz band for MFCN.

+The current revision of this ECC Decision aims to reflect the development of MFCN technologies, in particular the introduction of Active Antenna Systems (AAS).
+The analysis done in ECC confirmed the current band plan and LRTC remain applicable for non-AAS-.
+New BEM have been developed for AAS systems.

+[Review the sentence above about “confirmed current band plan” after public consultation as comments will be invited on the implementation of Alternative 2 (SDL) to assess whether this Alternative is still needed.]

+The changes that have been introduced concern the base station block edge mask (BEM), and consists of an alternative BEM for AAS based on Total Radiated Power (TRP) instead of e.i.r.p..

+The ECC analysis concluded on improvements to the current harmonised spectrum scheme (Annex 1).
+The BEM as contained in the previous revision (Annex 2) remains applicable for non-AAS and a new BEM was developed for AAS (Annex 2).

+When considering the introduction of 5G AAS in 2.6GHz, there is a need to ensure coexistence with MFCN non AAS already in operation in order to ensure coexistence between intra MFCN networks operating in this band.
+The timing migration towards 5G AAS in this band is not subject of this regulatory framework.

 REQUIREMENT FOR AN ECC DECISION